 Do you ever get to feeling like you just need to spend more time in nature?
-You know, unplug and decompress.
-Wander through the woods, hike up a hill side or run on a backroad instead of a city street.

 And now, planning your next day trip just got even easier because we’ve put all the information you need at your finger tips.
 Here are 14 trails, perfect for hiking, walking or running in and around Pittsburgh.
 Happy exploring.

 Experienced and well-conditioned hikers will enjoy the challenges presented by this 70 mile backpacking trail stretching from Laurel Mountain at Ohiopyle to the Conemaugh Gorge near Johnstown.
 But beginners needn’t be discouraged, there are plenty of shorter, more pleasant parts of the trail perfect for a casual day hike.